Experienced Personal Injury Lawyers in McAllen, TX

 There are also non-economic damages, which include pain and suffering, mental anguish and “loss of consortium.”
 The latter term refers to injuries or death of a spouse in the accident.
 In cases of drunken driving or extreme negligence, punitive damages may be awarded.
 These damages are literally meant to “punish” the person or entity found liable.
 They serve as a warning that bad behavior has consequences.

-McAllen Landmarks and Places of Interest
+Landmarks and Places of Interest in McAllen, Texas

 The largest city in Hildago County, McAllen’s best-known landmarks includes the Quinta Mazatlan, an urban sanctuary sharing environmental knowledge, and the McAllen Convention Center.
 Yearly events and celebrations include Border Fest, Citrus Fest, and the Annual Texas Square Dance Jamboree.